 For the DnD Gnome 5e race, life is often all about invention, exploration, and excitement.
-Gnome TTRPG characters have plenty they want to see and learn in life, and they’ve got a few centuries to do it.
+Gnome Dungeons and Dragons characters have plenty they want to see and learn in life, and they’ve got a few centuries to do it.
 It’s no wonder they’re a fan favorite – and this guide has all you need to make one, including One D&D Gnome stats, Gnome subraces, traits, ideal classes, and name tips.

-Your options for character classes and types aren’t limited by the Gnome race, either.
-Their size may rule them out of some TTRPG combat scenarios, but their intelligence and vivacity mean they can set their minds to plenty of other callings.
-Whether they want to be a spellcaster, storyteller, or tinkerer, when your Gnome character steps out of their burrow home, the multiverse is their oyster.
+Your options for DnD classes and DnD character builds aren’t limited by the Gnome race, either.
+Their size may rule them out of some tabletop RPG combat scenarios, but their intelligence and vivacity mean they can set their minds to plenty of other callings.
+Whether your DnD character sheet ends up reading spellcaster, storyteller, or tinkerer, when your Gnome character steps out of their burrow home, the multiverse is their oyster.

 Gnome 5e subraces